stellar-deprecated/starlight/specifications/starlight-payment-channel-mechanics.md

 ### Trustline Limits

-Trustlines on the multisig accounts are defined as always having a maximum asset limit.
+Trustlines on the multi-sig accounts are defined as always having a maximum asset limit.
 This restriction makes the behavior of the closing transaction as predictable as possible and simplifies implementations that are designed for operating on common assets that do not have excessive supply.